samradovich/rob/README.md

 # rob
-Personal rent vs buy CBA
+Personal rent vs buy CBA, not responsible for any errors.